zxc916684603/ecs/intl.en-US/User Guide/Instances/Create an instance/Create a ga1 instance.md

 ## Image description {#section_rmr_2jv_xdb .section}

 GPU visualization computing ga1 instances use the AMD S7150 series GPU.
-Alibaba Cloud and AMD work together to optimize GPU drivers, so you can choose the following images with preinstalled drivers from **Image Marketplace**:
+Alibaba Cloud and AMD work together to optimize GPU drivers, so you can select the following images with preinstalled drivers from **Image Marketplace**:

 -   Ubuntu16.04 with AMD GPU driver preinstalled
 -   Windows Server 2016 English version with AMD GPU driver preinstalled